Give yourself something to look forward to

 As this situation has been completely out of everyone’s control, we have asked some guests, where they are able, to be patient and allow these businesses a small amount of leniency to return the money we have paid them in advance.
 Airlines have been widely reported as being excruciatingly slow to issue refunds and we are still waiting for many payments from as far back as March.

 Despite this, we have refunded all guests who initially accepted a credit refund note from holidays affected in March and April.
+We have also refunded all guests who were unable to travel this summer due to border restrictions.
 This was despite their RCNs not expiring until January 2021.
-If you choose to rebook any of our holidays across The Artisan Travel Company then you would be entitled to a 10% discount from that holiday and 5% off any future holidays you then go on to book with us (not to be used in conjunction with any other offer).
+If you choose to rebook any of our holidays across The Artisan Travel Company group then you would be entitled to a 10% discount from that holiday and 5% off any future holidays you then go on to book with us (not to be used in conjunction with any other offer).

 4 – A full refund